Emergency Dental Care

 Dental Pain and Trauma

 Significant pain is one of the biggest indicators that you may be in the midst of a dental emergency.
 Trauma and injuries as the result of sporting and other physical activities are easily preventable with a mouthguard.
 If you do experience trauma, you can reduce the swelling with a cold compress.
 Pain that seems to appear out of nowhere may be the result of tooth decay or infection.
-Severe toothaches may require a restorative treatment, such as a root canal.
+Severe toothaches may require a restorative treatment.

 Excessive bleeding is often the result of soft-tissue injuries.
 Soft tissue injuries include those to the tongue, cheeks, lips, and gums.
 To control the bleeding, you can rinse your mouth with a salt-water solution and place a moist gauze pad to the bleeding area.
 You can control the pain with an over-the-counter pain reliever, such as Advil or Ibuprofen.
 If the bleeding does not stop, be sure to schedule your appointment as soon as possible.